Alaire1/NetPractice_42/README.md

 | 255.254.0.0       | /15    | 131072 (131070)             |
 ------------------------------------------------------------

-### How to get the CIDR notation represantation of a mask?
+### How to get the CIDR notation representation of a mask?

 1. Convert the subnet mask to binary.
 2. Count the number of contiguous 1s in the binary representation of the subnet mask.